Elvincth/openlava/README.md

 npx hardhat help
 ```

-To start the project you will have to first start a local blockchain
+To start the project you will have to first start a local blockchain and deploy the smart contract of openLava, by running:

-`yarn hardhat node`
+`yarn dev:nft`

-Then you will have to deploy the smart contract of openLava
+Then start the Next.js project:

-`yarn deploy`
+`yarn dev`

 Metamask network setup: